Kyuunex/MentorshipTemplateDistributor/README.md

-# MTD
+# Mentorship Template Distributor
-MTD (Mentorship Template Distributor) is a Discord bot that automates the Mentorship Discord server speedmapping contest beatmap template distribution.
+This is just a Discord bot that automates the speedmapping contest in the osu!
+Mentorship Discord server, to some extent.

 ## Contest Setup
 - Set the server where all participants are in `!set_representing_server 205772326678167552`